-- (i) the impact on the openness of the Green Belt (if applicable) and character of the countryside; - (ii) the impact on the visual amenity of the surrounding area; - (iii) the impact on the amenity of local residents; - (iv) the impact on important areas of nature conservation, including any potential disturbance to nearby sites recognised for their importance for biodiversity or geodiversity; - (v) the sensitivity of the landscape character area in which the proposal is situated to the development proposed; - (vi) the impact on the historic environment through taking into consideration the sensitivity of the different Historic Environment Character Zones set out in the Rochford District Historic Environment Characterisation Project (2006); - (vii) the impact of the proposal on the agricultural value of the land; and - (viii) the impact of the proposal on the highway network, having regard to the likely scale of tourism that the proposal would generate.
+- (i) the openness of the Green Belt (if applicable) and character of the countryside; - (ii) the visual amenity of the surrounding area; - (iii) the amenity of local residents; - (iv) important areas of nature conservation, including any potential disturbance to nearby sites recognised for their importance for biodiversity or geodiversity; - (v) the landscape character area in which the proposal is situated, having regard to the area's sensitivity to the development proposed; - (vi) the historic environment, taking into consideration the sensitivity of the different Historic Environment Character Zones set out in the Rochford District Historic Environment Characterisation Project (2006); - (vii) on the agricultural value of the land; - (viii) on the highway network, having regard to the likely scale of tourism that the proposal would generate; and - (ix) where the conversion of nationally or locally listed agricultural and rural buildings is proposed it should: - (a) not negatively impact on the quality of the listed structure; and - (b) not affect the integrity of the existing structure.
+A structural engineers report should accompany any application for conversion of a Listed Building.

 Where ancillary facilities are proposed for the purposes of green tourism, it must be demonstrated that such facilities are necessary for the functioning of the activity.
-Existing agricultural and rural buildings should be reused and converted for the accompanying uses, wherever possible and appropriate.
+Existing agricultural and rural buildings should be reused and converted for the accompanying uses, wherever possible.
 Any new structures must be the minimum size, height and bulk to accommodate the proposed use.
 Ancillary facilities should not have an undue impact on the openness of the Green Belt or character of the countryside.

-The conversion of existing agricultural and rural buildings to bed and breakfasts/small-scale hotels will be permitted in appropriate locations provided that:
+The conversion of existing agricultural and rural buildings to bed and breakfasts/small-scale hotels/holiday lets will be permitted in appropriate locations provided that all of the above criteria are met and: